Session # 3: Technology Tools, Tips and Apps to Make Your Writing Workshop Cutting Edge with Cornelius Minor

 b. consider the structure while drafting

 This works for all ages.
-Here is a video of a kindergarten student that Melanie Meehan blogged about in January of 2015.
+Melanie Meehan blogged about a kindergarten student in January of 2015 as she planned her writing.
 ANYONE can do this.
 No more “I don’t know what to say.”

 How can technology support Revision?